Welcome to the Environmental Program at University

 for studying the environment.
 We currently serve over 350 majors pursuing

 interests as diverse as environmental education, international development,

 sustainable agriculture, environmental law and policy, religion and

 The Environmental Program offers a major in Environmental

-Studies (ENVS) that can be pursued in four different colleges, including The College of Education and Social Services.
-Students can
+Studies (ENVS) that can be pursued in four different colleges, including the Rubenstein School of Environment and Natural

 choose which college best suits their broad educational needs and then

 pursue the Environmental Studies major from within that college.
 While

 major requirements differ slightly from college to college, the core

 curriculum is the same.
 Following the introductory courses and working